iotblackbelt/digital-twins-explorer/README.md

 ![Image of adt-explorer with icons](./media/adt-explorer-icons.png)

 This repro contains an icon file for the models used in the digital twin example provided here.
-If you run the example using thsi repo you will see the custom icons in your digital twin.
+If you run the example using this repo you will see the custom icons in your digital twin.

 ## Known Limitations